sillsdev/PT-Views/README.md

 # PT-Views
-Set of files creating custom views in ParaTExt
+Set of files for creating custom views in ParaTExt

 ## Setup